OpenPTV/openptv.github.com/index.md

 [openPTV mailing list link on Google groups](https://groups.google.com/forum/#!forum/openptv)

-<p> If you are looking for the Open Source Personal Transport Vehicle, please go to (http://www.openptv.org) </p>
+If you are looking for the Open Source Personal Transport Vehicle, please go to [openptv.org](http://www.openptv.org)